 Visitors come back to Maui over and over again for many reasons, and the beauty of its beaches is right there at the top.
 While Oʻahu rivals its number of beaches, Maui’s low-key, country, small-town vibe offers more tranquility, with less fanfare than, say, Waikīkī or the North Shore.

-Maui boasts a wide variety of beaches, including white, red, and black sand, with some of the most blissful scenery thanks to multiple offshore islands and an abundance of whales during winter.
+With more than 120 miles (193 km) of shoreline opening onto 81 accessible beaches spread out over more than 30 miles, Maui offers more swimmable beaches than any other Hawaiian island.
+These beaches come in a wide variety, including white, red, and black sand, with some of the most blissful scenery thanks to multiple offshore islands and an abundance of whales during winter.

 Table of Contents